Mikeymoo5/neuralnet-gam/README.md

 - [ ] Finetune training settings
 - [ ] Comfort features
   - [x] Full click support for easier training
-  - [ ] Replayability to watch model progress
+  - [ ] IN PROGRESS - Replayability to watch model progress
   - [x] Game element (player interaction with the model - placing food and water around the map)